KartikLabhshetwar/ReadMeLingo/ARCHITECTURE.md

 ## Overview

 ReadMeLingo uses a **SDK-based CLI architecture** where translations are done programmatically using the Lingo.dev SDK.
-The CLI tool is the primary interface for translation, while the web app (`readmelingo-landing`) serves as a marketing landing page.
+The CLI tool is the primary interface for translation, while the web app (`readmelingoo-landing`) serves as a marketing landing page.

 ## Why This Architecture?